initializ-buildpacks/image-labels/README.md

 The Initializ Buildpack for Image Labels is a Cloud Native Buildpack that enables configuration of labels on the created image.

-This buildpack allows for the configuration of both [OCI-specified][o] labels with short environment variable names, as well as arbitrary labels using a space-delimited syntax in a single environment variable.
+ buildpack allows for the configuration of both [OCI-specified][o] labels with short environment variable names, as well as arbitrary labels using a space-delimited syntax in a single environment variable.

 [o]: https://github.com/opencontainers/image-spec/blob/master/annotations.md#pre-defined-annotation-keys